 - Blankets are not permitted.
-If the parent/guardian chooses that their child is covered while sleeping, have them provide fitted, one-piece sleepwear (ie-a sleep sac or sleeper). - Place infants on a firm crib mattress (which meet current Canadian safety regulations) and use a fitted sheet. - Always place infants on their backs for sleep. - Ensure that the room temperature is comfortable. - Infants, who use a pacifier for sleep, should be offered it for every sleep time; a pacifier is not required to be reinserted if it falls out during sleep.
+If the parent chooses that their child is covered while sleeping, they will have to provide fitted, one-piece sleepwear (i.e.-sleep sac or sleeper). - Place infants on a firm crib mattress (which meet current Canadian safety regulations) and use a fitted sheet. - Always place infants on their backs for sleep. - Ensure that the room temperature is comfortable. - Infants, who use a pacifier for sleep, should be offered it for every sleep time; a pacifier is not required to be reinserted if it falls out during sleep.